cisco/mindmeld/docs/source/userguide/kb.rst

 	  'size_prices': []},
 	  ...

 It's also fairly common to use proximity as sorting factor when using conversational applications on the go.
 To define sorting by distance ``location`` needs to be specified as sort field with ``distance`` for sort_type parameter and the origin location latitude and longitude for location parameter.
-In the example below Question Answerer provides a list of best restaurant options that match ``firetrail`` on restaurant name and close to center of San Francisco.
+In the example below Question Answerer provides a list of best restaurant options that match ``firetrail`` on restaurant name and close to center of San Francisco:

 .. code:: python